 Your doctor will make important decisions in your case that will directly affect your recovery and benefits, including:

 The rules about who selects the treating doctor vary from state to state.
 In some states, you can choose your own doctor from the very beginning.
-For example, in California, you may “predesignate” your primary care doctor to treat your work injuries at the time of hire.
-In other states, you might be limited to choosing a doctor from your employer’s established health care network or from a list of approved physicians.
+For example, in California, you may “predesignate” your primary care doctor to treat your work injuries, as long as you do that before the injury.
+(See details in our article on choosing treating doctors in California.)
+In other states, you might be limited to selecting a doctor from your employer’s established health care network or from a list of approved physicians.
 Finally, some states let your employer choose your initial treating doctor.

 If you live in a state that allows your employer or its insurance company to choose your doctor (sometimes called a “company doctor”), you might find yourself receiving substandard care.
 While some company doctors are unbiased and provide high-quality treatment, others tailor their treatment to minimize the insurance company’s expenses.
 For example, it’s not uncommon for a company doctor to send an employee back to work too quickly or deny a necessary surgery because of the expense.